EDUCBA Logo

 Spin Button - form

-5. List Box – List Box can contain any range of list values.
-Select the option and draw anywhere in the sheet.
+5. List Box – A list Box can contain any range of list values.
+Select the option and draw anywhere on the sheet.

 List Box 1